ADHD Burnout in Mothers: Signs, Causes and Recovery

 Do ADHD symptoms often intensify in motherhood?

 Yes, and this is more common than many people realise.
 Motherhood and ADHD intersect in a way that often reveals traits that were previously masked by structure, routine, or sheer effort.
 Many women are first identified or diagnosed in the perinatal period precisely because the demands of new parenthood expose what was hidden before.
-If you are recognising yourself in these descriptions for the first time, that recognition itself is meaningful.
+If you are recognising yourself in these descriptions for the first time, that recognition itself is meaningful — and it changes how you can live with ADHD, rather than simply surviving it.

 Are there considerations for ADHD medication whilst breastfeeding?